-Note: These dilutions are calculated for an injection volume of 0.1 mL.
-A decrease or increase in the DYSPORT dose is also possible by administering a smaller or larger injection volume (i.e., 0.05 mL (50% decrease in dose), 0.08 mL (20% decrease in dose) or 0.15 mL (50% increase in dose)).
+increase in the DYSPORT dose is also possible by administering a smaller or large injection volume (i.e., 0.05 mL (50% decrease in dose), 0.08 mL (20% decrease in dose) † When using 5 mL of diluent for a 500 Unit vial of DYSPORT, no more than 2.5 mL of 0.9% Sodium Chloride Injection, USP should be introduced into the vial.
+Complete the

-- ‡ When using 5 mL of diluent for a 500 Unit vial of DYSPORT, no more than 2.5 mL of 0.9% Sodium Chloride Injection, USP should be introduced into the vial.
-Complete the following steps: - 1.
-Reconstitute a 500 Unit vial of DYSPORT with 2.5 mL of Preservative-free 0.9% Sodium Chloride Injection, USP, gently mix, and set the vial aside. - 2.
-Withdraw 2.5 mL of Preservative-free 0.9% Sodium Chloride Injection, USP, into a 5 mL syringe. - 3.
-Take the 5 mL syringe with 2.5 mL Preservative-free 0.9% Sodium Chloride Injection, USP, and draw up the DYSPORT solution from the reconstituted vial without inverting and mix gently.
-The resulting concentration will be 10 units/0.1 mL. - 4.
-Use immediately after reconstitution in the syringe.
+Sodium Chloride Injection, USP, gently mix, and set the vial aside. .
+Withdraw 2.5 mL of preservative-free 0.9% Sodium Chloride Injection, USP, into a

+3. Take the 5 mL syringe with 2.5 mL preservative-free 0.9% Sodium Chloride Injection, USP, and draw up the DYSPORT solution from the reconstituted vial without inverting and mix gently.
+The resulting concentration will be 10 Units/0.1 mL.

+4. Use immediately after reconstitution in the syringe.
 Dispose of any unused 0.9% Sodium Chloride Injection, USP.

 Using an appropriately sized sterile syringe, needle and aseptic technique, draw up the required amount of sterile, preservative-free 0.9% Sodium Chloride Injection, USP (see Table 1).
 Insert the needle into the DYSPORT vial.
 The partial vacuum will begin to pull the saline into the vial.
 Any remaining required saline should be expressed into the vial manually.
-Do not use the vial if no vacuum is observed.
+Do not use the vial if no partial vacuum is observed.
 Swirl gently to dissolve.
-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+Parenteral drug products should be inspected visually for particulate matter only one patient.
+Discard any unused portion.
+Once reconstituted, unused DYSPOR may be stored in the original container, in a refrigerator at 2°C to 8°C (36°F to 46°F), protected from light for up to 24 hours until time of use.
+It must be discarded if not use within 24 hours.
+Do not freeze reconstituted DYSPORT.
+Discard the vial and needle in

-Reconstituted DYSPORT should be a clear, colorless solution, free of particulate matter, otherwise it should not be injected.
+Reconstituted DYSPORT should be a clear, colorless solution, free of particulate matter otherwise it should not be injected.
 Expel any air bubbles in the syringe barrel.
-Remove the needle used to reconstitute the product and attach an appropriately sized new sterile needle for injection.
+Remove the needle used to reconstitute the product and attach an appropriately sized new sterile After reconstitution, DYSPORT should be used for only one injection session and for